mui/mui-x/docs/data/charts/bars/bars.md

 ## Layout

+### Bar direction

 Bar charts can be rendered with a horizontal layout by providing the `layout="horizontal"` prop.
 If you're using [composition](/x/react-charts/composition/), you should set the property `layout: 'horizontal'` to each bar series object.

 {{"demo": "HorizontalBars.js"}}

+### Tick placement

+The axis with `scaleType='band'` has some additional customization properties to customize ticks position.
+The `tickPlacement` for the position of ticks, and `tickLabelPlacement` for the position of the label associated to the tick.

+The following demo allows you to test all configuration.

+{{"demo": "TickPlacementBars.js"}}

 ### Grid